maximilianh/cellBrowser/docs/dataDesc.rst

 - ``image``: picture, usually a 400px-wide thumbnail of the dimensionality reduction

-The following tags can contain URLs and optionally, separated with a space, a label for the link:
+The following tags can contain URLs and optionally, separated with a space, a label for the link.
+If you do not specify the label, a default label will be used (e.g. 'Biorxiv Preprint'):

 - ``biorxiv_url``: URL of the pre-print
 - ``paper_url``: URL to any website with the fulltext